MITLibraries/dspace-submission-service/README.md

 This app consumes submission messages from designated input queues, which must be formatted according to the [Submission Message Specification](https://github.com/MITLibraries/dspace-submission-service/pull/docs/specifications/submission-message-specification.md).
 The content of the submission message tells the app where to find bitstreams and metadata for an [item](https://github.com/DSpace/RestContract/blob/main/items.md).
 This data is used to prepare an item that can be submitted to DSpace via the REST API.
 After sending a request to DSpace, DSS will write a result message to an output queue assigned to the submission source (see also [Result Message Specification](https://github.com/MITLibraries/dspace-submission-service/pull/docs/specifications/result-message-specification.md)).

-The app originally only supported submissions to a single DSpace instance but as of February 2026, it supports submissions to multiple DSpace instances after updates to the environment variables and client instantiation methods.

 ## Development